What to do if your child doesn’t yet have a school place

 Wales

-Local authorities must secure the provision in an IDP and name an appropriate school.
-If your child has no school place, the local authority is still responsible for arranging suitable education.
+Local authorities have a duty to secure the additional learning provision set out in an IDP and to name an appropriate school or educational setting.
+If your child does not have a school place, the local authority remains responsible for ensuring they receive suitable education and the support identified in their IDP.

 Need more advice?